Silver framework

 Key Area 1.3.2 – School environment

-Schools should sustain core level which is providing appealing and relaxing reading areas in collaboration with learners and using displays to promote reading.
-This could include, for example:
+Schools should sustain core level which is providing appealing and relaxing reading areas in collaboration with learners and using displays to promote reading in one of the below ways, or in another way that suits their setting:

 Having appealing reading areas throughout the school, eg. in shared spaces / corridors / within your school library area